wp-media/wp-rocket/docs/index.md

 ## Credits

-Developed and maintained by [Prospress](http://prospress.com/) in collaboration with [Flightless](https://flightless.us/).
+Action Scheduler is developed and maintained by [Automattic](http://automattic.com/) with significant early development completed by [Flightless](https://flightless.us/).

 Collaboration is cool.
 We'd love to work with you to improve Action Scheduler.
-[Pull Requests](https://github.com/prospress/action-scheduler/pulls) welcome.
+[Pull Requests](https://github.com/woocommerce/action-scheduler/pulls) welcome.